persians/fullstack/README.md

     - Redid the entire design (dark mode).

     Next Steps: [Redo the css for the login / register and create-post / my-post]

+## 23 March

+    Accomplishements:
+    - Multiple css changes (_base.scss / theme).

+    Next Steps: [Add an administrator account with its own management menu.
+Add a trending slideshow at the top of the posts.]